JamesScottCode/cogent-labs/README.md

 ## Future Improvements

+### General Improvements

 - Feature: Add dropdown list for a user to select a restaurant by genre incase they aren't filling creative.
 Proposed Implmentation: Add new [categories](https://docs.foursquare.com/data-products/docs/categories) endpoint, fetch and populate the select dropdown with the restaurant sub-categories.
 - Tests: Add more comprehensive and meaningful tests across the application
 - Feature: Consider some type of route/navigation for the maps. [react-map-gl-directions](https://github.com/neeleshbisht99/react-map-gl-directions) is quite outdated but it's possible with investigation an alternative can be found.
 [OpenRouteService](https://openrouteservice.org/) is open-source and free.
 Others such as Google and Mapbox are paid.

+### Super Strech Goals

+- User System: Signup, authentication, save favorite locations, rate restaurants.
+- [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN): Implement DBSCAN algorithm on a downloaded set of restaurants to help find restaurant clusters that can be used with a heatmap overlay.
+This can help users see "hotpots" of restaurant (to their liking) areas that they can go to and explore in person.
+- (assumes user system): Implement Recommender System: Use [KNN](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) as a starting point and extend from there.